 Once the sealed package has “thawed” to room temperature, you’re ready to plant.
 Sow the seeds on the surface of pre-moistened, sterilized seed starting mix in trays or small containers.
 Place these on a piece of felt or other thick cloth that has its end sitting in water.
 The idea is to wick up water from below so that the seedling medium stays constantly and evenly damp until germination.

 Keep your seeded trays under bright fluorescent lights at a constant temperature of 18-24°C (65-75°F).
+Seedling heat mats work very well.
 Germination may take anywhere from 7 days to 6 weeks.
 Be patient.
 Once germination occurs, increase ventilation around your plants to prevent damping off.

-Once your seedlings have their third true leaf, they can be transplanted into their own pots.
+Once the seedlings develop their third true leaf, they can be gently transplanted into their own pots.
 Be sure to harden your seedlings off carefully and gradually before transplanting outside.

 Space transplants 60cm (24″) apart in rows 90-120cm (36-48″) apart.
-Everbearing varieties (such as ours) tend to produce fewer runners, and will produce more fruit if the runners are removed.
+Ever-bearing varieties (such as ours) tend to produce fewer runners, and may produce more fruit if the runners are removed.
 In the first year of growth, it may be preferable to encourage runners, and let them fill in the spaces between transplants with new offspring plants.